Updated Nov 2022

 Can I smoke weed on the street?

 Not really.
 But neither do you have to go to a dark alley or abandoned building with that weird bearded dude (unless that’s your jam).
 Just be discreet, and again, don’t be an asshole.

 Uber or taxi?

 Uber is sometimes cheaper, and obviously always takes credit cards, unlike taxis, which only sometimes do.
 Taxi drivers very occasionally take advantage of tourists and drive longer than they need to, but usually, it works in your favor because they know of some traffic jam or street closure somewhere.
-Uber drivers may offer you temperature control, mints, and choice of music, but there’s nothing like catching a ride with a real Benfica fan in a taxi during a football match to give you a taste of local life!
-And taxi drivers know better routes to the airport than Uber drivers, typically (there are exceptions), and you can walk to a taxi stop or call a taxi if you need to (ask at a nearby cafe for a number).
+Uber drivers may offer you temperature control, mints, and choice of music, but, in our experience, rely too much on their Waze app instead of common sense and, in at least two cases for us now, the damn one-way signs.
+And there’s nothing like catching a ride with a real Benfica fan in a taxi during a football match to give you a taste of local life!
+Taxi drivers almost always know better routes to the airport and the center than Uber drivers (unless the Uber driver is a taxi driver, of course, which happens), and you can walk to a taxi stop or call a taxi if you need to (ask at a nearby cafe for a number).
 Also, taxi drivers don’t rate you on a social network, natch.
 But you do you, innovator.

 Is 5€ too expensive for a regular beer by Sagres or Super Bock?